aeitel/self_deepmask/README.md

 All code was tested on a single machine equipped with an NVIDIA Titan X GPU and Ubuntu 18.04.
 - Torch7 (For CUDA 10.0 I use the following Torch7 repo (https://github.com/nagadomi/distro))
 - CUDA >= 10.0
+- Python 3.6.9 (with minor modifications also works on 2.7 )
 - [Cocoapi] (https://github.com/cocodataset/cocoapi)

 ### Quick Start